SimoneMoreWare/telegram-name-drawer-bot/README.md

 *   Users can start a conversation and draw a name.
 *   Each user can only draw once.
 *   Provides feedback if there are no more names left to draw.
+*   Management of restrictions, allowing users to specify who they cannot draw.
+*   Support for generic names: User IDs are not directly visible in the codebase to maintain privacy.

 Requirements
 ------------